Search: 453 results

 And when they had gone away they said to one another, This man has done nothing which might give cause for death or prison.

-And embarking in a ship of Adramyttium, which was about to sail unto the places on the coast of Asia, we put to sea, Aristarchus, a Macedonian of Thessalonica, being with us.
+And going on board of a ship of Adramyttium, which was about to sail to places in Asia, we set sail, Aristarchus a Macedonian of Thessalonica being with us;

 Verse ConceptsShipsThe NavySea Travel

-and, sailing across the sea which is off Cilicia and Pamphylia, we came down to Myra, a city of Lycia.
+And when we had sailed across the sea which is off Cilicia and Pamphylia, we came to Myra, a city of Lycia.

 Verse ConceptsProvincessailing